tencent cloud

 }

-Where, mqs is the queue that can be sent, msg is the message, arg is the object passed in the preceding send API, and the queue to which the message needs to be sent is returned.
-In the preceding sample, orderId is used as the partition classification standard, and the remainder of the number of all queues is obtained to send messages with the same orderId to the same queue.
+Here, mqs represents the queues available for sending, msg is the message, arg is the object passed in the send interface mentioned above, and the return value is the queue to which the message should be sent.
+In the example above, orderId is used as the partition classification criterion.
+Messages with the same orderId are sent to the same queue by calculating the remainder of the orderId divided by the total number of queues.

-In the production environment, it is recommended that you select the most fine-grained partition key for splitting.
-For example, when the order ID and user ID are used as the partition key keywords, the messages of the same end user will be processed in sequence, while those of different users will not.
+In production environments, it is recommended to select the most fine-grained partition key for splitting.
+For example, using order ID or user ID as the partition key ensures messages from the same end user are processed in order, while the order between messages from different users does not need to be guaranteed.

 Note: